DreamFXX/DreamFXX/README.md

   - Take pictures of things from our world with my vintage Canon EOS 600d (8 years).

-## For any work suggestions or collaborations => Contact me on my Instagram, GitHub, E-Mail or Linked-In
+## For any work suggestions or collaborations => Contact me on my Instagram, GitHub, E-Mail or Linked-In (Bio)

 My personal **Instagram**